David-OConnor/dynamics/README.md

 ## On unflattening trajactory data
 If you passed multiple molecules, these will be flattened during runtime, and in snapshots.
-You will need to unflatten them if placing back into their original data structures.
+You need to unflatten them if placing back into their original data structures.

 ## Why this when OpenMM exists?
 This library exists as part of a larger Rust biology infrastructure effort.
 It's not possible to use [OpenMM](https://openmm.org/) there due to the language barrier.
 This library currently only has a limited subset of the functionality of OpenMM.
 It's unfortunate that, as a society, we've embraced a model of computing replete with obstacles.
-In this case, the major the obstacle is the one placed between programming languages.
+In this case, the major one is the one placed between programming languages.

-While going around this obstacle, but would like to jump over others in the process to making molecular dynamics accessible.
+While going around this obstacle, we attempt to jump over others, to make molecular dynamics more accessible.
 This includes operating systems, software distribution, and user experience.
 We hope that this is easier to install and use than OpenMM; it can be used on any
 Operating system, and any Python version >= 3.10, installable using `pip` or `cargo`.

 This library is intended to *just work*.
-OpenMM itself is easy to install with Pip, but the additional libraries it requires to load force fields and files are higher-friction.
+OpenMM itself is easy to install with Pip, but the additional libraries it requires to load force fields are higher-friction.
 Additionally, it's easy to run into errors when using it with proteins from RCSB PDB, and small molecules broadly.
-Getting a functional OpenMM configuration involves work which we hope to eschew here.
+Getting a functional OpenMM configuration for a given system involves work which we hope to eschew.